lropero/vauquita/README.md

 # Vauquita 🐄

-A lightweight batteries-included React template.
+A lightweight batteries-included template for React apps.

 ### Requires